Hopac/Hopac/Docs/Programming.md

 [John Reppy](http://people.cs.uchicago.edu/~jhr/) presents as the first programming example an implementation of updatable storage cells using Concurrent ML channels and threads.
-While this example is not exactly something that one would do in practise, it does a fairly nice job of illustrating some core aspects of Concurrent ML.
+While this example is not exactly something that one would do in practise, because F# lready provides ref cells, it does a fairly nice job of illustrating some core aspects of Concurrent ML.
 So, let's reproduce the same example with Hopac.

 Here is the signature for our updatable storage cells: